astronomer/docs/astro/configure-deployment-resources.md

 ## Enable high availability

-:::info
+:::info Hybrid high availability

-This setting is configurable only on Astro Hosted Deployments.
+**This setting is configurable only on Astro Hosted Deployments. **

+On Astro Hybrid, by default, PgBouncer is highly available.
+Every Deployment has 2 PgBouncer pods each assigned to a different node.
+This prevents against zombie tasks.
+PgBouncer is not configurable and is managed by Astronomer.

+Each Deployment has only one scheduler by default.
+But users can configure their Deployment to use up to 4 schedulers.
+For users who set Scheduler Count in the Cloud UI to 2, this means that those 2 scheduler Pods cannot be assigned to the same node and instead require a minimum of 2 nodes total.
+To avoid significant increases in cost, 3 or 4 schedulers can share the same 2 nodes and will not necessarily result in a higher node count.
 :::

-When a Deployment has high availability enabled, it runs multiple instances of its Airflow components across separate nodes for resiliency.
+By default, all of your Airflow components have one instance running which are spread across multiple nodes.
+When you enable high availability for a Deployment, it runs two instances of [PgBouncer](https://www.pgbouncer.org/) and scheduler on different nodes for resiliency.
 This ensures that your DAGs can continue to run if there's an issue with one of your Airflow components in a specific node.
 Because this setting results in more resource usage, it can increase the cost of your Deployment.
 See [Pricing](https://astronomer.io/pricing).

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **Details** tab.
 3. Click **Edit Details**.
 4. In **High Availability**, click the toggle to **On**.

+*Multiple instances of [PgBouncer](https://www.pgbouncer.org/) run across availability zones; for scheduler it is not guaranteed but is possible because the cluster is across two availability zones.
+Support for scheduler is coming soon*

 ## Transfer a Deployment to another Workspace